16 June 2021

 Providing it has the resources - worth mentioning here that not all do - a school can give a bursary to any child they deem to be deserving.
 Usually, the school operates as a charity (they pay less tax than if they were a company) and this charitable status is dependent on ongoing charitable activities.
 Look up these schools with the Charity Commission and you will see phrases in mission statements like ‘widening access’, ‘the advancement of education’ and ‘the provision of financial assistance.’
 It may seem unlikely given their present-day largesse but many of the more famous independent schools owe their existence to their charitable beginnings.
 Eton College was founded by King Henry VI in 1441 to educate ‘seventy poor boys’ free of charge.
 Winchester College had similar beginnings fifty years earlier, courtesy of the local bishop, and many other schools first opened their doors thanks to endowments from rich merchants, nobility and the church.

 Clearly much has changed in the intervening centuries.
-Nowadays, in the age of compulsory education, these schools offer an elite education for a small minority of children – and even fewer of those get it for free.
-It can be no surprise that their charitable status is deemed controversial by some but as long as these schools provide free and subsidised places to deserving candidates (as well as the work done in the community and with local state schools), they believe they are more than justifying their charitable status.
+Nowadays, in the age of compulsory education, these schools offer an elite education for a small minority of children – and only a few of those get it for free.
+It is no surprise that their charitable status is controversial for some but the schools assert that as long as they they provide free and subsidised places to deserving candidates (as well as the work done in the community and with local state schools), they are more than justifying their charitable status.

 In 2021, what do your family finances have to look like to be considered for bursary money?
 Most schools keep their cards fairly close to their chest on this one and each will have different criteria with some year-to-year elasticity depending on the range of applicants and their needs.

 St Paul’s School, a London boys’ school ever-present at the top of league tables, took the unusual step a few years ago of publicly declaring that it would consider bursary applications from families with an annual income up to £120,000.
-A clutch of other nearby schools followed with their own announcements of similar figures.
-This surprised many.
-Clearly, it’s hard to justify charitable help for families in the top half of that income bracket.
+A clutch of nearby schools followed with their own similar announcements.
+This surprised many because clearly, it’s hard to justify charitable help for families in the top half of that income bracket.
 The schools explained it was warranted due to the extortionate costs of living in London and that, if a child was a good fit for their school, they wanted to lend a hand.
-Doctors, teachers, civil servants and other professionals would have once made up a large proportion of the parent body but had been priced out due to recent years’ fee increases.
-Bursaries aimed at middle income families would go some way to redress this balance.
-It would be unlikely that St Paul’s, St Paul’s Girls, Godolphin & Latymer et al would offer such a family a 100% bursary but, if offering a small reduction makes it manageable, they are willing to help bridge the financial gap.
+Doctors, teachers, civil servants and other professionals would have once made up a large proportion of the parent body but had been priced out due to the fee increases in recent years.
+Bursaries aimed at these professional families would go some way to redress this balance and save the school from a clientel comprising only the super-rich and a minority of low-income families.
+It would be unlikely that St Paul’s, St Paul’s Girls, Godolphin & Latymer et al would offer such a middle-income family a 100% bursary but, if offering a small reduction makes it financially manageable, they are willing to help bridge the gap.

 Further indications that schools are keen to help middle-income families can be seen in the latest ISC data.
 Nearly a quarter of all bursary recipients received no more than 25% off the fees.
-The message we take from this is that if you want your child to attend private school but know the costs could be a struggle, ask yourself whether a small reduction in fees would make you feel more confident pushing ahead.
-If the answer is yes, ask your preferred schools what bursarial support they may have available – you’ll already know if you’re an improbable candidate for a top whack bursary but you won’t be offered anything without asking!
+The message we take from this there are plenty of families who might otherwise be considered fairly well-off receiving that little bit of help to pay school fees.
+Therefore, its reasonable to suggest that if you want your child to attend private school but know the costs could be a struggle, ask yourself whether a small reduction in fees would make manageable.
+If the answer is yes, ask your preferred schools what bursarial support they may have available – you’ll know deep down if you’re an improbable candidate for a top whack bursary but you won’t be offered a penny without applying!

-Schools want to put their bursary funds to good use and they know that maintaining a diverse pupil population important to their future success.
-There’s no guarantee you’ll bag that bursary you want but schools are investing more money each year to their funds and will do their best help deserving candidates.
+Schools want to put their bursary funds to good use and they know that maintaining a diverse pupil population is important to their future success.
+There’s no guarantee you’ll bag that bursary you want but schools are investing more money each year into their funds and will do their best to help deserving candidates.